 Although there are areas at UO where people work that could be considered hazardous, UO has no legal requirements to have first aid kits in work spaces within the campus buildings.
 This reasoning is addressed by OSHA (29 CFR 1910.151) and cited in the ANSI standard (Z308.1-1998) that states if medical attention can be reached within a reasonable time, or distance, to rely on the professionals and make that part of an emergency plan.

 If you choose to have a first aid kit in your work space, then there are some additional requirements to address.
 There has to be the appropriate items in the kit to mediate an injury that could happen in your work area.
 There needs to be a responsible person in your work space that is trained - with their contact information posted on the kit.
 The kit should be maintained and complete at all times.
-A Safety Incident or Accident Report (SIAR) should be completed when a first aid kit is used due to an injury/illness in a UO laboratory.
+A Workplace Injury Report should be completed when a first aid kit is used due to an injury/illness in a UO laboratory.

 The ANSI Standard lists the following minimum fill requirements for a first aid kit: